buildpacks/docs/content/docs/create-buildpack/caching.md

 ### Creating the Bundler Layer

-To do this replace the line
+To do this replace the line in the `bin/build` script

 ```
 echo "---> Installing gems"